SciProgCentre/plotly.kt/README.md

 The library supports three drawable plot objects:
 * `Plot` itself stands for a stand-alone plot frame.
 It requires external infrastructure to load appropriate JavaScript libraries.
-* `PlotFragment` (JVM only) is an HTML fragment possibly including several plots.
+* `PlotFragment` is an HTML fragment possibly including several plots.
 The API for html is provided by [kotlinx-html](https://github.com/Kotlin/kotlinx.html) library.
-* `PlotlyPage` (JVM only) is a complete page, including body fragment and page headers (needed to load JavaScript part of Plotly).
+* `PlotlyPage` is a complete page, including body fragment and page headers (needed to load JavaScript part of Plotly).

 The work with plotly graphs could be rendered in following modes:

 ## HTML page export
-(JVM only) Export plot or a plot grid in a standalone html file, which uses CDN based plotly distribution.
+(JVM and native) Export plot or page in a standalone html file, using CDN distribution or local JS file (JVM only).
 This mode does not support updates.

 See [staticPlot](./examples/src/main/kotlin/staticPlot.kt) and
 [customPage](./examples/src/main/kotlin/customPage.kt) for examples.